manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 It is a pleasant day, I continued learning Javascript functional programming, I could understand better than yesterday.
 How's your day been?
 Happy Coding! 🎉

+### Day 35: December 8, 2019
+**Today's Progress**: continued learning Functional Programming.

+**What did I do?😃:**
+You know what, functional programming is freaking awesome, it was difficult for me to understand in the beginning, but after learning it for a few days, I like it so much, I'm not saying everyone should use it, but I'm going to use FP more than OOP.